wreedb/guile-god/README.md

 #### Licensing
 This repository is licensed under the GNU Lesser General Public License, version 3.0.
 See [LICENSE.md](./LICENSE.md) for the license text itself, or the [dedicated page](https://www.gnu.org/licenses/lgpl-3.0.en.html).
+Files within the `doc` directory are licensed under the GNU Free Documentation License, version 1.3.